ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Actions.md

 ## Actions

-As a quick test of Watson's natural language understanding, we can declare our actions and return hard coded responses just to verify that our questions are correctly understood.
+As a quick test of EBA's natural language understanding, we can declare our actions and return hard-coded responses–just to verify that our questions are correctly understood.
 Once understanding is in place, we can hook up actual API calls to Walmart and return real data.

-Let's support the most basic action first.
-We want to get all trending products for Walmart.
-In order to do so we must declare the appropriate action signature.
-Action signatures are broken into three components, viz. constraints, input, and output, where constraints are optional and can be omitted.
-Signatures conform the following formula: `constraints => input -> output`.
-In short, anything on the left of the `=>` is a constraint and should be entered in the constraint column.
-The next part should be entered in the input column, and the last part in the output column.
+Let's support the most basic action first: get all trending products for Walmart.
+In order to do so, we must declare the appropriate action signature.

+Action signatures are broken into three components: constraints, inputs, and output.
+Constraints are optional and can be ommitted.
+Signatures conform to the following formula: `constraints => input -> output`.
+Anything to the left of the `=>` is a constraint and should be entered in the Constraint column.
+The next part should be entered in the Input column, and the last part in the Output column.

 | Name                          | Signature                                                 |
 | ----------------------------- | --------------------------------------------------------- |
 | `wmt:GetTrendingProducts`     | `wmt:Products(wmt:Trending) -> data wmt:Products`         |

-Lets reflect on the signature above.
+Let's reflect on the signature above.
 We expect questions such as 'show me all trending products' and 'what products are trending?'.
 We note that `wmt:Products` is the root object in such queries and that the keyword 'trending' is a modifier which qualifies this concept.
-Hence we define our input in the following manner  `wmt:Products(wmt:Trending)`. `wmt:Products` is the root concept and it points to a child concept `wmt:Trending` which modifies it.
+Hence we define our input as: `wmt:Products(wmt:Trending)`. `wmt:Products` is the root concept and it points to a child concept `wmt:Trending` which modifies it.
 Lastly, in this action we plan to produce data for products, so we add `data wmt:Products` as the output.

-We can add the following hardcoded placeholder action to test Watson's understanding of a question:
+We can add the following hard-coded placeholder action to test EBA's understanding of a question:

 ```
 const {Result} = require('eba');
 module.exports.main = () => new Result().setData('wmt:Products', ['product1', 'product2', 'product3']);
 ```

-In this placeholder code, we import our standard [eba helpers package](../lab/NodeHelpers.md).
+In this placeholder code, we import our standard [`eba` helpers package](../lab/NodeHelpers.md).
 This package is useful for working with parameters, results, and other features of our system.
-In the code above, we are returning a Result which sets data for the `wmt:Products` concept as a hard coded list of strings, viz. 'product1', 'product2', and 'product3'.
+In the code above, we are returning a Result which sets data for the `wmt:Products` concept as a hard-coded list of strings (eg. 'product1', 'product2', and 'product3').

 Save your changes and try the following questions in the chat: 'show me trending products' or 'what products are trending?'.
-Watson should respond with the hard coded list above.
-You can verify Watson's understanding by clicking the information icon above your original question.
+EBA should respond with the hard-coded list above.
+You can verify EBA's understanding by clicking the information icon above your original question.
 This should show you the annotation tree of your question.
-You can view the complete context of your chat in the information space as well by clicking the graph icon in the top right corner of the page.
+You can view the complete context of your chat in the Information Space screen, as well as by clicking the graph icon in the top right corner of the page.

-Now that we have verified that Watson can understand such questions, we should produce real data from Walmart.
-In order to use walmart's open api, you should register for a free api key online at https://developer.walmartlabs.com/.
-Once you have obtained an api key, switch over to the General tab within our dev lab.
-In the secrets panel, add the following name:value pair: `apiKey` : `<value of your own api key from link above>`.
+Now that we have verified that EBA can understand such questions, we should produce real data from Walmart.
+In order to use walmart's open API, you will need to register for a free API key at https://developer.walmartlabs.com/.
+Once you have obtained an API key, switch over to the General tab within our dev lab.
+In the Secrets panel, add the following name:value pair: `apiKey` : `<value of your own api key from link above>`.

-Now replace the code in your placeholder action with the following:
+Next, replace the code in your placeholder action with the following:

 ```
 const request = require('request-promise-native')